LambdaHack/LambdaHack/PLAYING.md

                CTRL-o    new Coop game
                CTRL-e    new defense game

-There are also some debug and cheat options that can be specified on the command line when starting the game server.
+There are also some debug, testing and cheat options and game modes that can be specified on the command line when starting the game server.
 Use at your own peril!
+Of these, you may find the screensaver modes the least spoilery and the most fun, e.g.:

+    LambdaHack --newGame --noMore --maxFps 45 --savePrefix screensaver --gameMode screensaver

 Monsters